Skip to main content

 • 16α-Hydroxyestrone (16α-OHE1) ∞ In contrast, 16α-OHE1 is a potent estrogen metabolite.
 It binds strongly and persistently to estrogen receptors, exerting a powerful proliferative signal on cells.
 While this is a normal physiological process, an excessive or prolonged dominance of the 16α-hydroxylation pathway can contribute to conditions characterized by excessive cell growth.
 Its effects on the vasculature are complex and, in excess, can be less favorable.

 The ratio of these two metabolites, often expressed as the 2/16α ratio, serves as a functional biomarker of estrogen metabolism.
 A higher ratio, indicating a preference for the 2-hydroxylation pathway, is generally considered a marker of a healthier estrogen metabolic profile.
-Conversely, a lower ratio may indicate a metabolic shift that could, over time, contribute to a less favorable cellular environment within the and other tissues.
+Conversely, a lower ratio may indicate a metabolic shift that could, over time, contribute to a less favorable cellular environment within the cardiovascular system and other tissues.

 The balance between protective and potent estrogen metabolites, reflected in the 2/16α ratio, offers a deeper insight into cardiovascular risk than looking at total estrogen levels alone.